 Contact Kevin at Kevin.Hanson@utah.edu or 801.581.7428

 Amanda has worked in as an editor, camera operator, assistant director, director and producer.
 Her exposure to all facets of the cinematic process is extensive, well rounded, and includes projects that have aired on National TV and theatrical release.
 Her film 1 Revolution was featured internationally and received honors and recognition at many film festivals.
-A dedicated and talented individual, Amanda has also worked an instructor at Salt Lake Community College teaching film theory and film production for many years, currently pursuing an MFA at the University of Utah Film Studies Department, and she is the creative director of the One Revolution Foundation.
+A dedicated and talented individual, Amanda has also worked an instructor at Salt Lake Community College teaching film theory and film production for many years, she holds a MFA at the University of Utah Film Studies Department, and she is the creative director of the One Revolution Foundation.